-BFI 201 | Advanced Black and Media Studies | 3 Credits
+BFI 201 | Advanced Black Film and Media Studies | 3 Credits

-This course builds upon BFI 101 and provides students with a practical learning opportunity to apply their introductory knowledge of Black film and media to a culminating student project/production.
-Through a hands-on workshop-style learning experience, students will engage in pre-production, production, and post-production phases to complete a student-led project/production focused on Black narratives in the film and television industry for the Raising Simmons docuseries.
+This course builds upon BFI 101 allowing students to apply introductory knowledge of Black film and media studies to engage in a practical experiential learning opportunity.
+Through a hands-on teaching and learning experience, this course will introduce students to three phases of production in the film and television industry, including pre-production, production, and post-production.
+Students will explore key terminology and various positions in the film and television industry, including directing, producing, videography, and photography to direct and produce a culminating student-led project as rising creatives in the film and television industry.
+In addition, students will engage with industry partners and professionals in the film and television industry.